amiya-pattnaik/rest-atf/README.md

-## RESTful API Test-Automation Framework
+## RESTful API test-automation framework

-This repository contains a collection of sample scripts designed to perform end to end test automation on JSON REST endpoints for POST, GET, PUT, DELETE etc. It uses Mocha and support ES6 (via babel-register).
+This repository contains a collection of sample scripts designed to perform end to end test automation on JSON REST endpoints.
+It uses Mocha as test runner and support ES6 (via babel-register).
 It generate Spec, JUNIT, JSON reporters as well.

 ## Installation